Charisms

 is not a wise choice.

-daughter, secretary of My mercy, your duty is not only to
+of My mercy, your duty is not only to write about and

-write about and proclaim My mercy, but also to beg for this
+proclaim My mercy, but also to beg for this grace for them,

 (Divine Mercy In My Soul,